 Sometimes all you need ate a few pictures to really excite and inspire, Antelope is like nowhere on earth and a Must Visit!

 After Page, you will head to Horseshoe Bend and you can also explore the Marble Canyon.
 Afterward, you head south and enter the incredible Grand Canyon, National Park.
 The South Rim needs no introduction and we recommend spending the afternoon and evening exploring the park.
 Overnight in Tusyan and marvel at the night sky over the canyon, Then be up Bright and early to witness the Sun Rise over the Grand Canyon!

 After leaving the Park head south and pick up the I-40 this is the faster route back to Vegas, but the World Famous Route 66 runs alongside!
 It takes a lot longer but it’s hard to ignore this amazing road.
-Head as far as Kingman, and then either head back up Highway 93 or carry on toward Los Angeles still on the 66 passing Ghost towns, living Museums and endless desert!
-If heading back towards Vegas there is still more to see!
+Head as far as Kingman, and then either head back up Highway 93 or carry on toward Los Angeles still on the 66 passing Ghost towns, living Museums, and endless desert!
+If heading back toward Vegas there is still more to see!